Doomlazer/EQ1-CDR/README.md

 <img src="pics/pal3.gif" width="800" alt="Example gif showing how palette issues in the CD version diminish the beautiful backgrounds."></img>

-Looking at the red fish with the key produces an error (one of many):
+Looking at the red fish with the key produces a message error (one of many):

 <img src="pics/MsgCD.png" width="800" alt="Example image showing broken a broken message in the retail version."></img>

-Restored message in the EQ1-CDR patch:
+Restored message and background palette in the EQ1-CDR patch:

 <img src="pics/MsgCDR.png" width="800" alt="Example of the restored message in the patch."></img>

-Several unused messages restored:
+Several unused voice actor messages restored:

 <img src="pics/gday.png" width="800" alt="A restored message when clicking on Austraila in room 400."></img>